 The response started with a letter addressed to Carr on March 2.
-The letter writere was department secretary Dennis Richardson who was also ambassador to the US for four years to 2009.
-While this was before Assange’s international infamy, Richardson had sage advice to Carr on how to deal with the dilemma.
-We don’t get to see much of it.
+The letter writer was department secretary Dennis Richardson who was also ambassador to the US for four years to 2009.
+We don’t get to see much of Richardson’s advice to Carr.
 “Dear Minister”, the advice began, followed by five pages marked “redacted”.
 Some tantalising notes were left on the last page.
 Stephenson wrote to Carr in note s22.1(a)(ii), on any given day, the department is dealing with around 1500 consular cases.
 The appendix s22.1(a)(ii) also deals with workload and said consular work was increasingly complex due to the travel behaviour of Australians and the number of media cases requiring ministerial involvement.
-We don’t know where this was leading as the next page was redacted.
+Unfortunately the next page was redacted.

 There followed a suggested response to possible questions on Assange lawyer Jennifer Robinson whose name was on a Heathrow “inhibited travel” list.
 This was to confirm events but to deny Australian involvement or British restrictions on her travel.
 The problem was caused by “management of Ms Robinson’s check-in” and “inadvertent comments by airport security and other staff”.
 They said check-in staff eventually cleared Robinson to travel and she boarded the flight as planned.
 The talking point ended “I hope this will put all the conspiracy theories to rest.”